-If you were paying in to the additional state pension before 2002 under Serps, only people that were working qualified for it.
+If you were paying in to the additional state pension before 2002 under Serps, only people who were working qualified for it.

-However, under State Second Pension, which was designed to help people who are unable to work or on low incomes, the following people qualified:
+However, under S2P, which was designed to help people who are unable to work or on low incomes, the following people qualified:

 - employees earning at least £112 a week (in 2015/16)

-- people caring for one or more child under age 12 for whom they are claiming child benefit
+- people caring for one or more children under age 12 for whom they are claiming child benefit

 - people claiming carer's allowance